NasKar2/freenas-backup-appsdir/README.md

 SKIP_APPS is the names of apps directories to not backup

 PLEX_APP is the name of the plex directory.
-TAR will skip the cache directory.
+TAR will skip the cache,diagnositics,logs,updates directories.

 WORDPRESS_APP is the name of your wordpress jail